Gastroesophageal Reflux Disease (GERD)

 When should I contact a Gastroenterologist?

-• Recurrent vomiting
+• Recurrent vomiting episodes

 • Difficulty swallowing

-• Sudden weight loss for no reason
+• Sudden unexplained weight loss

 Summary

 “GERD is a very common gastrointestinal condition that can often be treated with a combination of lifestyle modifications and medications.
-However, if your symptoms persist or if you have any of the red flag symptoms highlighted in the article, it is advisable to consult a Gastroenterologist for further evaluation”, advises Dr Benjamin Yip.
+However, if your symptoms persist or if you have any of the red flag symptoms highlighted in the article, it is advisable to consult a gastroenterologist for further evaluation”, advises Dr Benjamin Yip.

 References